SiyanaTrend/HTML-CSS-exercises/README.md

-# Exercises HTML and CSS Course - SoftUni
+# HTML and CSS Course - SoftUni

 ## Overview
 This repository contains exercises and labs for the **HTML and CSS Course** at **SoftUni**, organized by year.
 The exercises cover fundamental and advanced topics in web development, including typography, box model, positioning, flexbox, responsive design, and forms.